cloudwatt/nix-container-images/README.md

 system.

 There are several differences with the NixOS systemd implementation.
-The main one is the service dependency model: there are 3 types of services.
+The main one is the service dependency model:

-- `pre-oneshot` services: they are sequentially executed at container startup, before long runs services.
-- Longrun services: all non `oneshot` services!
-- `post-oneshot` services: they are sequentially executed after long runs services have been started.
-If a `oneshot` service has an after dependency to a long run service, it becomes a post oneshot service.

-If a `oneshot` services fails, the container PID 1 is terminated.
-The order of oneshot services depend on the `after` dependencies they are defining.

-## Tests

-- [s6](tests/s6.nix): s6 tests executed in the Nix build environment (fast to run but limited)
-- [dockerImages](tests/): tests on Docker images executed in a NixOS VM.

-## Todos / Limitations

-- systemd implementation is fragile
-- Reduce number of files installed by default in images
-- Do not have to patch `nix-daemon.nix`
-- Do not have to patch `update-users-groups.pl`
-- Warnings on non implemented systemd features
+- Services of type `simple` become `long-run` s6 services and dependencies are ignored
+- Services of type `oneshot` become `onehost-pre` s6 services except if they have an `after` dependency to a `simple` service.
+In this case, they become `oneshot-post`.
+Dependencies between oneshot services are respected.

 ## Tips